What kind of relationship do we have?

 So many people complain about having trouble finding "the right one" yet they keep looking for the same type of person.
 The first step to a successful romantic relationship is to have the time to have a relationship before this.
 Getting to know someone without any sexual contact allows you to evaluate whether the person has the lifestyle, habits, and overall stability you need or not.
 "Does this mean I shouldn't have sex right away?"
 NO!
 If we are interested in moving forward to a more serious relationship we should get to know the person better.
 This is also the perfect time to get to know the person's family and friends without any bias.

 2. Casual relationships

 These are relationships in which the couple does not precisely have any commitment to each other.
 The term “friends with benefits” is often used for this situation.
 This sounds like an incredibly convenient arrangement for most people, but is this a good idea or not?

 This type of relationship can be a double-edged sword.
 We tend to use this arrangement when it’s convenient only.
 The main thing with this type of relationship is the NO COMMITMENT agreement.
 We can’t have it all!

 If you chose to be in a casual relationship it means that you are willing to let go of that person when the time comes.
 "Does this mean that I shouldn't get jealous of my friend with the benefit is talking to another person?"
 Of course not!
 A casual relationship should not impair the person from finding, establishing, and maintaining a serious relationship

 3. Exclusive relationships

 This is the stereotypical boyfriend & girlfriend situation.
-This is the type of relationship in which a couple decides to be exclusive with each other and are willing to engage in a committed relationship.
-Although this sounds very serious, an exclusive relationship is the one that helps us figure out if we really want to stay with a person or not.
+This is the type of relationship in which a couple decides to be exclusive with each other and is willing to engage in a committed relationship.
+Although this sounds very serious, an exclusive relationship is the one that helps us figure out if we want to stay with a person or not.
 Here are some things we can keep in mind while evaluating an exclusive relationship: